Mayaguana: Tourism

 Mayaguana remains one of the most pristine and untouched islands in the Bahamas.
 Yet the island – home to beautiful beaches, unique wildlife and world-class fishing – has never fully reached its development potential.
 Most tourists who visit do so for the unspoiled essence of the island.
 Visitors can also enjoy scuba diving, bonefishing, snorkeling, white-crowned pigeon hunting and bird watching.
 The eastern part of the island is a popular area for crabbing (catching local island crabs) and off-trail bikers.

 Ecotourism is also a growing spectrum.
 Booby Cay is home to hundreds of iguanas indigenous only to Mayaguana.
 There is also an interesting species of booby birds that is also found on a separate cay on the northern side of Mayaguana.
 Blackwood Point, located in upper Pirates Well is where the Bahamian flamingo can be found feeding year round.

 The island is accessible by the Mayaguana Airport (MYG), which is located southeast of Abraham's Bay and is visited by Bahamasair as well as private aircraft.
 New construction is set to take place at the Mayaguana Airport before the fourth quarter of 2017.

+Politics

+The island is part of the MICAL constituency for elections to the House of Assembly of the Bahamas.